BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 ### Title
 Shows the notification using a title.
-A subtitle can be played simultaneously by adding `\n` to the notification text.
+A subtitle can be sent simultaneously by adding `\n` to the notification text.
 Anything after these characters will be shown in the subtitle.

 ??? info "Preview"